Introduction to Microsoft Access ODBC Connection

 Encrypting your ODBC connections using SSL/TLS is vital for protecting sensitive data.
 It ensures that the information being transferred is not intercepted by unauthorized users.

-Alternatives to ODBC for Microsoft Access
+Alternatives to Microsoft Access ODBC

 ADO.NET